Eduardo J. Echeverria, Ph.D., S.T.L.

 Sacred Heart Major Seminary

-Eduardo J. Echeverria is Professor of Philosophy and Systematic Theology in the Graduate School of Theology at Sacred Heart Major Seminary, the Archdiocesan seminary of Detroit, where he has taught for thirteen years.
+Eduardo J. Echeverria is Professor of Philosophy and Systematic Theology in the Graduate School of Theology at Sacred Heart Major Seminary, the Archdiocesan seminary of Detroit, where he has taught since 2003.
 He is also a Research Fellow in the Theology Faculty of the University of the Free State, South Africa.

 Professor Echeverria obtained his Licentiate in Sacred Theology from the Pontifical University of St. Thomas Aquinas (Angelicum) in Rome.
 He received a doctorate in philosophy from the Vrije Universiteit, Amsterdam, the Netherlands.